Southern Cornbread Dressing

 Notes

-- How do you make cornbread?
-To make it from scratch, checkout my recipe for Skillet Honey Cornbread.
-For using in this dressing recipe, omit the honey and increase the amount of buttermilk called for to 1 ⅓ cup.
+- Make Homemade Cornbread Recipe – To make your own cornbread for this recipe checkout my recipe for Skillet Honey Cornbread.
+For the purpose of using it in this dressing recipe, omit the honey and increase the amount of buttermilk called for to 1 1/3 cup.

 Nutrition